Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/piggy-bank/testing.rst

 ====================================

 Next, you should test the different functions for interacting with a piggy bank.
-This works similarly to how you test init functions, in that we construct test versions of the arguments.
+This works similarly to how you test init functions, in that you construct test versions of the arguments.
 For receive functions that means constructing |TestReceiveContext|_ and
 |TestHost|_, the latter of which expects the initial contract state.